A note on exact approximations: Notation, continued fractions and Hall-type theorems

-where the partial quotients $b_i, c_i$ for $i=1,2,\ldots$ do not exceed $4$ and where no pair $b_i, b_{i+1}$ or $c_i,c_{i+1}$ is ever equal to $1,4$ or $2,4$. \end{cor} The second result we will apply was established by Freiman \cite{Freiman}. \begin{thm} The set $F_3+F_3$ contains the interval
+where the partial quotients $b_i, c_i$ for $i=1,2,\ldots$ do not exceed $4$ and where no ordered pair $(b_i, b_{i+1})$ or $(c_i,c_{i+1})$ is ever equal to $(1,4)$ or $(2,4)$. \end{cor} The second result we will apply was established by Freiman \cite{Freiman} and Astels \cite{astels}. \begin{thm} The set $F_3+F_3$ contains the interval